 In your response, do not simply link your customers to a knowledge base.
 Rather, include the instructions in the email itself, with screenshots as a visual aid.
 Make it as easy as possible for your customer, and include any other relevant information that will help them succeed with that feature.
 Here's an example you can template-ize:

-How to Write Canned Responses that Work
+How to Write Canned Responses for Customer Service that Work

 Now that you've read some of the common canned responses, you're probably thinking about times you've gotten one of those responses.
 Chances are, it was not a good